RO-Crate Metadata

 For all entities listed in an RO-Crate Metadata Document the following principles apply:

-- The entity MUST have a
+- The entity MUST have an

 @id

-(see Describing entities in JSON-LD) - The entity MUST have a
+(see Describing entities in JSON-LD). - The entity MUST have a

 @type